-Scarlett (Year 5) is exploring the question, ‘What if there was no ozone layer?’
+Year 5 student, Scarlett, is exploring the question “what if there was no ozone layer?”.
 Her curiosity stems from her intense interest in Science and the world around us.
 In a previous Imaginarium after-school course, Scarlett’s curiosity led her to explore black holes in our universe.
-Whilst wondering about the BIG questions, she pondered further, ‘How was the ozone layer formed and what caused this to happen?
-What is in the ozone layer?
-Why would having no ozone layer be a problem?
-What would happen to the Earth?
-What would happen to life on Earth?’
-Scarlett is deep into the investigation and has found that the ozone layer is thinner over Australia.
-She is in the process of creating an app with her findings, developing new digital technology skills in the process.
-I wonder what else she will find in her investigation?
+While considering her question, Scarlett pondered further, “how was the ozone layer formed and what caused this to happen?”, “what is in the ozone layer?” and “why would having no ozone layer be a problem?”.
+Scarlett found the ozone layer is thinner over Australia, and created an app with her findings, developing new digital technology skills in the process.

-Milla (Year 3) commenced the Imaginarium course with an abundance of questions.
-‘Why do we read horror stories?
-What if people were 2D?
-What if there were people on Mars?
-What if dinosaurs were still alive?
-What if we didn’t grow up?’
-Following deep reflection on what she would like to explore further, Milla decided to investigate why someone tried to slash the famous Mona Lisa painting.
-She wondered, ‘Why does the Mona Lisa have the title for the most famous painting?
-Is it really the most famous painting?
-Why does the Mona Lisa have so much protection around it?
-Who was the creator of the Mona Lisa?
-Were many people jealous of the painting?’
-Through her investigation, Milla has painted a replica to explore the technique of portrait painting and is creating figurines that portray the information she has acquired through researching her questions, to symbolise their meaning.
+Year 3 student, Milla, started the Imaginarium course with an abundance of questions from “why do we read horror stories?” to “what if people were 2D?” and “what if we didn’t grow up?”.
+Following deep reflection about what she would like to explore further, Milla decided to investigate why someone tried to slash the famous Mona Lisa painting.
+She considered if the Mona Lisa painting is the most famous painting in the world, and why.
+She also asked why the Mona Lisa has so much protection, whether many people were jealous of the painting and who the creator was.
+As part of her investigation, Milla painted a replica to explore the technique of portrait painting and created figurines that portray the information she has acquired through researching her questions.

-Kenzie (Year 2) loves painting and using Lego.
-She also loves animals.
-When exploring questions she is curious about, she wondered, ‘Why is the earth so hot in the middle?
-Why do cats hunt?
-Why do trees help us breathe?
-Why do we have predators?
-When your teeth fall out, why don’t they grow back straight away?
-What if people were made of ice?
-Why are bunnies’ eyes red?
-How would people move if they didn’t have a brain?’
-Kenzie decided to explore the question, ‘Why do cats hunt?’
-She supported the overarching question with smaller questions to guide her inquiry.
-‘Why do panthers have claws?
-Why do lionesses do the hunting?
-Why do tigers have stripes?’
-She is currently creating a habitat for wild cats out of maker and craft materials to show all the big cats, how dangerous they are, and how hard it is to catch them.
+Year 2 student, Kenzie, loves painting, animals and using Lego.
+She considered many questions she was curious about like “why is the earth so hot in the middle?”, “why do trees help us breathe?” and “how would people move if they didn’t have a brain?”.
+Kenzie decided to explore the question, “why do cats hunt?”, supporting this with smaller questions such as “why do panthers have claws?”, “why do lionesses do the hunting?” and “why do tigers have stripes?”.
+She has created a habitat for wild cats out of maker and craft materials to present all the different kinds of big cats, how dangerous they are, and how hard it is to catch them.

-Elise (Year 1) commenced the course with an abundance of questions: ‘Why can fish breathe under water?
-What if clouds were made out of cotton candy?
-Why is the moon able to shine when the sun can?
-What if dogs can live for sixty-nine years?’
-She decided to explore the question, ‘If things are certain shapes, what happens when we change their shape?
-Can they still be useful?’
-Elise created smaller questions to guide her exploration.
-‘What if things were all square?
-What if things were all circle?’
-Elise drew a range of different things to explore the different shapes they can are.
-She drew eggs, a bed, a ball, a flower, a tree, a card game, the school crest, the sun, a butterfly, a vase… Elise decided to investigate if a turtle’s shell could be changed from an oval shape to a rectangular shape?
-She investigated why a turtle needs a shell and designed a new shaped shell for a turtle which she is in the process of making.
-Elise is currently exploring what she can create inside her shell that correlates with what a turtle needs a shell for… I can’t wait to see what evolves over the next few sessions as her rectangular turtle shell evolves and her thinking deepens.
+Year 1 student, Elise, started the course with an abundance of questions from “why can fish breathe under water?” to “why is the moon able to shine when the sun can?” and “what if dogs could live for 69 years?”.
+She decided to explore the question, “if things are certain shapes, what happens when we change their shape?
+Can they still be useful?”
+Elise drew a range of different things to explore their shapes, including eggs, a ball, a tree, a card game, the school crest, the sun, a butterfly, a vase… Elise decided to investigate if a turtle’s shell could be changed from an oval shape to a rectangular shape.
+She considered why turtles need shells and designed and created a new shaped shell for a turtle.

-Ari (Year 3) has been participating in Imaginarium courses for two years.
-She is intensely passionate about animals and every individual project she has completed through the Imaginarium, has been focused on animals in some respect.
-A few months ago, Ari gained a new pet – a blue tongue lizard!
-She decided to explore some of her pet’s features that she was curious about for her project.
-Ari wondered, ‘Why don’t blue tongue lizards have opposable thumbs?’
-She further inquired, ‘Why do lizards have blue tongues?
-Why do blue tongue lizards need light?
-Why do lizards have scales?’
-Ari is currently investigating the answers to these questions and creating a habitat for him to travel in when she takes him to school for news as well as information cards and a chatterbox to help others learn more about her unique pet.
+Year 3 student, Ari, has been participating in Imaginarium courses for two years.
+She is intensely passionate about animals and she recently gained a new pet a few months ago – a blue tongue lizard.
+As part of her project, Ari decided to explore some of her pet’s features she was curious about, questioning why blue tongue lizards do not have opposable thumbs.
+She further inquired, “why do lizards have blue tongues?”, “why do blue tongue lizards need light?” and “why do lizards have scales?”.
+Ari has researched the answers to these questions and created a habitat for her pet to travel in when she brings him to school for news.
+She has also created information cards and a chatterbox to help others learn more about her unique pet.

-Chloe (Year 5) is passionate about space.
-She wants to become an astro physicist and work for NASA, studying planets to see if they had oceans; identify if there is another plant that is in the same position as Earth but with a different star, and to explore if there are other life forms out there.
-She came into Imaginarium this term with an array of questions.
-‘Why if there was another planet you could live on?
-What if aliens are real?
-Why aren’t there other life forms?
-If there are, why are they hiding from us?
-What if there is a multiverse?’
-She chose to explore the question, ‘What if there could be lifeforms on Venus millions of years ago?’
-Chloe is currently immersed in a deep world of information, excitedly telling us about the new understandings she develops, as they evolve.
+Year 5 student, Chloe, is passionate about space and wants to become an astro physicist.
+She would like to work for NASA, studying planets to see if they have/had oceans, determining if there is another planet in the same position as Earth but with a different star, and exploring if there are other life forms.
+Chloe came into Imaginarium with an array of questions from “what if aliens are real?” to “what if there is a multiverse?”.
+She chose to explore the question, “what if there could be lifeforms on Venus millions of years ago?” and is currently immersed in a deep world of information, excitedly telling us about the new understandings as they evolve.